lucaslamy/pijak-sync/README.md

-# 🗺️ pyjak-sync : Geotagged Tree Monitoring Map Generator
+# 🗺️ pijak-sync : Geotagged Tree Monitoring Map Generator

 This project processes multiple SQLite `.db` files containing geotagged tree monitoring data.
 It cleans and aggregates the data, enriches it using a Google Sheet (tree status), and generates: